Getting Started with Qt

 To complete the installation, select the components that you want to install and follow the instructions of the installation program.

-Use the Maintenance Tool under <install_dir> to add components and to update or remove installed components.
+Once Qt is installed, you can use the Maintenance Tool under <install_dir> to add components and to update or remove installed components.

-Developing applications on different platforms are covered in the platform pages.
+Specific requirements and instructions for developing applications on different platforms are covered in the platform pages.

 For more information, visit the supported platforms page.

 Learn the basics of Qt and Qt Quick development by following the two tutorials below that illustrate how to create simple applications and build and run them on target platforms: